mutzy/Tech-Interview/README.md

 INTERVIEW QUESTIONS:

-This interview is due on Monday, 26th April 2021 at 10am.
+This interview Task is due on Tuesday, 8th June 2021 at 10am.

 Below is a link to where you generate an open API: http://www.omdbapi.com/apikey.aspx